AliHezarpisheh/AliHezarpisheh/README.md

 # 💫 About Me:
 Hey there!
 I'm Ali, 👨‍💻 a Backend Developer with expertise in FastAPI and Python technologies like Pytest and Django.
 Background in quality control and software testing, showcasing a strong critical thinking process in software development and testing.
-I am known for my problem-solving prowess and commitment to delivering effective solutions. 🚀<br><br>🚀 I am currently working on fine-tuning my backend wizardry. <br>🤝 I am looking to collaborate on anything that screams excitement in the backend realm.<br>📚 I am currently learning RabbitMQ 🐰, and Celery 👷, and constantly honing my backend skills. 🌐<br>🔍 I am looking for help with staying on top of the latest backend tech trends.
+I am known for my problem-solving prowess and commitment to delivering effective solutions. 🚀<br><br>🚀 I am currently working on fine-tuning my backend wizardry. <br>🤝 I am looking to collaborate on anything that screams excitement in the backend realm.<br>📚 I am currently learning Celery 👷, and CI/CD ⚙️, and constantly honing my backend skills. 🌐<br>🔍 I am looking for help with staying on top of the latest backend tech trends.
 If you've got the lowdown on what's hot, I'm all ears.<br>

 ## 🌐 Socials: